 What will my Five-Week program classes be like?

-Your education at Five Week is provided by Berklee's talented and experienced faculty members.
+Your education at Five Week is provided by Berklee's world class faculty.
 Classes generally take place between 9:00 a.m. and 6:00 p.m.
-Other activities follow in the evening.
+Some classes and activities may meet in the evening.
 All participants will be given an individual student schedule during the first week of the program.

 Your classes will include: